KashiefAli/Coding-Problems/README.md

 # Coding-Problems
-To practice my coding skills in Python and Javascript
+To practice my coding skills in Python, Javascript and SQL